 So you may be thinking, what types of things can possibly go wrong at a campground?

-- When you pull up to your assigned campsite, you immediately see your RV will never fit in the site.
+- You pull up to your assigned campsite and immediately see your RV will never fit in the site.
 Even though you gave the campground the size of your RV, they booked you on a site that is impossible to maneuver into or a site where your RV will be sticking out into the road.

-Then you find out the campsite is completely booked.
+What if you find out the campsite is completely booked?
 Do you just try to squeeze in and hope for the best?

-- When you pull into the campground, get set-up and begin relaxing, you find out that the entire campground is next to railroad tracks.
-So instead of hearing the sounds of nature, all you hear is the roaring of the train and the train whistle every hour, on the hour, all…night…long.
+- After pulling into the campground, get set up and begin relaxing only to find out that the entire campground is next to railroad tracks.
+Instead of hearing the sounds of nature, all you hear is the roaring of the train and the train whistle every hour, on the hour, all…night…long.

-- You see pictures of the large RV sites on the website; but, when you get to the campground you realize that the sites are so close together that you can’t even put out your slide for fear of it running into your neighbor’s RV!!
+- Before booking the campground, you saw pictures of the large RV sites on the website; but, when you get to the campground you realize that the sites are so close together that you can’t even put out your slide for fear of it running into your neighbor’s RV!!

 Yes, these are true stories.